Christie's shows off star New York lots in London

-LONDON Christie's will display some of the prize lots coming up for sale in New York at an exhibition in London including a Degas sculpture valued at up to $35 million (22.5 million pounds) and a Lichtenstein picture worth as much as $45 million.
+LONDON Christie's will display some of the prize lots coming up for sale in New York at an exhibition in London including a Degas sculpture valued at up to $35 million and a Lichtenstein picture worth as much as $45 million.

 The prices underline the belief among auction houses and some sellers that high-quality works which rarely come to market will continue to fetch top prices despite broader concerns over the global economy.